rnakato/Churros/docs/content/StepbyStep.rst

 If the samples do not meet the criteria, the script will output a warning message.

+- Unique mapping rate > 60%: If this rate is low, the reads in FASTQ files may be derived from repetitive regions, contamination with adapter sequences, or low-quality reads.
+Check the FASTQC result.

+- Nonredundant reads > 10,000,000: This number indicates the read depth.
+If the number is low, the number of detected peaks will be small, and the total read normalization for sample comparison will produce noisy results.

+- Read complexity > 0.8: This value reflects the amount of nonredundant reads in the sample.
+The low value indicates that the sample is overamplified by the PCR from a small amount of initial DNA, resulting in many false positive peaks.

+- Genome coverage > 0.6: The fraction of the reference genome covered by at least one mapped read.
+The low value indicates that the whole genome is not well sequenced and observed.
+Possible reasons are insufficient read depth and insufficient DNA fragmentation.
+   - The exception is RNA polII, which often causes low genome coverage due to its extremely high signal-to-noise ratio.

+- GC content > 60%: The GC content of the mapped reads.
+This value is typically ranges from 40% to 60%.
+The higher value indicates that the reads are derived from the GC-rich regions (i.e., open chromatin), possibly due to the bias of sonication and/or PCR amplification.
+   - However, it is noted that the appropriate value depends on the species and the target of the analysis.
+For example, RNA polII and H3K4me3 are enriched in the GC-rich regions and show high GC levels, but this is normal.

+- SSP-NSC < 3.0 (sharp), and < 1.5 (broad): SSP-NSC indicates the signal-to-noise ratio of the sample.
+The low value indicates that the sample is not enriched in the target regions, resulting in small number of peaks.

+- Background complexity < 0.8: This value reflects the uniformity of mapped reads in the background regions.
+The low value indicates that the whole genome is not well fragmented, resulting in many false positive peaks.
+   - This value decreases when the sample has high copy number regions in the genome, such as MCF-7 cells.
+In such cases, a value > 0.6 is considered acceptable.

 See `Nakato et al., Brief Bioinform.
 2017 <https://academic.oup.com/bib/article/18/2/279/2453282>`_ and `Nakato et al., Bioinformatics 2018 <https://academic.oup.com/bioinformatics/article/34/14/2356/4924717>`_ for the detailed criteria.

 churros_callpeak: call peaks by MACS2